Beccles railway station: The Privatisation Era (1994-2026)

+The former engine shed was demolished in 2006.

 Passing loop development

 Work began in early 2010 to develop a passing loop at Beccles to allow services to operate hourly on the single-track line.
 The lack of a double-track to allow trains to pass north of had previously made this frequency of service impossible.

 By March 2010, the single track at Beccles was renewed with continuously welded rail and concrete sleepers.
 The track was also realigned from the southern approach to the station to allow room for the loop.
 The old track was lifted and placed alongside the disused platform and disposed of in late 2010.
 By March 2012, work had started to build the passing loop and, by May of that year, new turnout points were in place and work had begun on redeveloping the disused island platform.
-The old trackbed had also been removed.
+The old track bed had also been removed.

 Work was completed by December 2012 and enhanced services began on 10 December 2012.
 The £4 million scheme was jointly funded by Network Rail and Suffolk County Council.